YimMenu/YimMenu/docs/lua/tables/scr_function.md

 # Table: scr_function

 Table for calling GTA script functions.
-Needs to be called in the fiber pool.
+Needs to be called in the fiber pool or a GTA script.
+Only call the function when necessary.

 ## Functions (2)